mrbarnk/web-scrapping-with-javascript/README.md

 "# web-scrapping-with-javascript"

-# Tutorial will be on youtube soon

-Before we start this tutorial, just want to make clear that this repo was inspired by a video on andela's youtube channel
+Before we start this tutorial, just want to make clear that this repo was inspired by (https://www.youtube.com/watch?v=4MwjweeRRgI)[this video on andela's youtube channel]

 Now, what we need to do first is to make sure we have the correct libraries to run this script we are about to make.